glasnier/pir-sensor-rpi/README.md

 - pir-app-rpi   : the user application to send a mail and take a picture when the PIR is triggered
-- pir-module-rpi: the linux kernel driver for the PIR
+- pir-module-rpi: the linux kernel driver for the PIR (GPIO 18 set by default)
 - cgi-bin       : the web-server python application
 - daemon        : the daemon to start/stop the application